beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 Ubiquitous Symbionts, Biased Sampling: Geographic and Taxonomic Gaps Reshape Endophyte Universality

 ## Abstract
 The paradigm that "all plants harbor fungal endophytes" represents a foundational assumption in plant ecology, yet this claim has never been systematically tested.
 Here we present the first comprehensive evaluation using machine learning analysis of 19,071 research abstracts spanning nearly a century (1926-2025).
 Our automated pipeline achieved 89.8% accuracy in classifying endophyte presence/absence, revealing that 99.5% of studies report endophyte presence with only 0.5% documenting absence.
 However, expert validation showed that virtually all absence reports (88 of 89 cases) reflect methodological artifacts rather than genuine natural absence.
-Strikingly, this apparent universality rests on extraordinarily biased sampling: only **0.8%** of described plant species have been examined, with 77% of research concentrated in the Global North while biodiversity hotspots remain virtually unexplored.
-Our findings confirm endophyte ubiquity as a robust pattern *within studied taxa* but demonstrate this "universality" is a generalization from a tiny, biased fraction of global plant diversity.
-This work establishes a new, validated baseline for plant-microbe symbiosis and highlights the urgent need to redirect research efforts toward underrepresented biomes and lineages.
+Strikingly, this apparent universality rests on extraordinarily biased sampling: only **0.8%** of described plant species have been examined, with 77% of research concentrated in the Global North.
+Our findings confirm endophyte ubiquity as a robust pattern *within studied taxa* but demonstrate this "universality" is a generalization from a tiny fraction of global plant diversity.
+This work establishes a validated baseline for plant-microbe symbiosis and reveals this bias as a critical bottleneck in biodiversity research.

 ## Introduction
 Fungal endophytes are fungi that inhabit plant tissues without causing apparent disease.
 This symbiosis is considered one of the most abundant on earth, influencing plant ecology, evolution, and stress tolerance (Rodriguez et al., 2009).
 They are also a critical source of novel pharmaceuticals and biomaterials (El-Shora & El-Sayed, 2023).
 The notion that "all plants harbor fungal endophytes" has become a common claim in ecological literature (e.g., Arnold et al., 2000).
-Indeed, our analysis of the literature confirms this is a widespread assertion, with a quantitative analysis identifying that [X.X]% of abstracts explicitly reiterate this claim [CITE: `find_all_plants_statement.R` results].
+Indeed, our analysis of the literature confirms this is a widespread assertion, with a quantitative analysis identifying that **[X.X]%** of abstracts explicitly reiterate this claim [CITE: `find_all_plants_statement.R` results].
 This assumption of ubiquity underpins research on endophyte function, diversity, and transmission.

 However, this assumption remains unvalidated, as a comprehensive, systematic evaluation of fungal endophyte distribution across plant taxa and regions is lacking.
 Previous reviews have been qualitative or focused on specific lineages (e.g., Schulz & Boyle, 2005), leaving the global pattern untested.
 It has been unclear whether the paradigm of ubiquity is a robust, data-driven conclusion or or an artifact of research focus.
 This knowledge gap is critical: if endophytes are not ubiquitous, their ecological and evolutionary impacts may be more constrained than assumed.
 Conversely, if they are ubiquitous, the biases in *where* we have looked become paramount.